 Consider Maintenance

-This was mentioned above, but overall you should consider the amount of maintenance you are willing to do to your floor on a regular basis.
-If floor cleaning and maintenance are not something you wish to spend a lot of time on, you should opt for flooring choices that have little to no maintenance.
-Be sure to get all the details on the flooring materials you are considering so that you have a good idea of how much care it will require.
+This was mentioned above, but overall, you should consider the amount of maintenance you are willing to do to your floor regularly.
+If you wish to spend less time on floor cleaning and maintenance, you should opt for flooring choices with little to no maintenance.
+Please be sure to get all the details on the flooring materials you are considering so you have a good idea of how much care it will need.